effessdev/effessdev/README.md

 ### [MmOrganized](https://mmorganized.vercel.app)

-An AI powered app for memory capture and recall.
+An AI-powered app for capturing and recalling facts.
 Made with Next.js.
+You will get some free credits to try it out for the first time.

 ### [ghsync-gui](https://github.com/effessdev/ghsync-gui)

-A GUI app made with Electron to backup GitHub repositories using a Personal Access Token (PAT).
+A GUI app built with Electron to back up GitHub repositories using a Personal Access Token (PAT).

 ### [The Stellar Expedition](https://effessdev.itch.io/the-stellar-expedition)